-By default, charts are automatically updated when you change the content of any of the cells they are based on.
-So if values in these cells change, the chart is updated immediately.
-If desired, you can disable automatic updating.
+A chart always retrieves the values to be displayed from the cells that were selected when the chart was created.
+If values in these cells change, the chart will be updated immediately.
+If desired, however, you can disable this automatic updating.